 The Dam Buster

 Another war movie, the 1955 British film The Dam Busters shares a lot with the space franchise: crew, visual references, and even dialogue.
-The special effects in both The Dam Busters and A New Hope were helmed by Gilbert Taylor, and make-up was done for both by Stuart Freeborn.
-The Dam Busters follows a group of Royal Air Force pilots who are tasked with destroying three German dams with a special bomb.
+Gilbert Taylor helmed the special effects in both The Dam Busters and A New Hope, and make-up was done for both by Stuart Freeborn.
+The Dam Busters follows a group of Royal Air Force pilots tasked with destroying three German dams with a special bomb.

 No surprises here.
 The iconic German silent film Metropolis (1927) was the inspiration for the look of C-3PO.